quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
 Thus, a path can be abandoned even if connectivity on that path is already broken.
+Respectively, if there is still an active path, it is RECOMMENDED to send an PATH_ABANDON frame after an idle time on another path.

 If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame